I have specialized in First Amendment and anti-SLAPP issues since 1993, and have... more

 I have specialized in First Amendment and anti-SLAPP issues since 1993, and have written and lectured widely on the California anti-SLAPP law.
 My anti-SLAPP expertise has been recognized in four appellate opinions.
 I am a 1972 graduate of Harvard Law School and a member of the California Bar.
 I have prevailed in many SLAPP cases, including seven resulting in published appellate opinio... view profile

-The Law Office of David Reagan represents clients in criminal appeals, clean... more
+The Law Office of David Reagan represents clients in criminal appeals, criminal... more

-The Law Office of David Reagan represents clients in criminal appeals, clean criminal records, and defense of criminal charges.
+The Law Office of David Reagan represents clients in criminal appeals, criminal charges, and clean record proceedings.
 Clients are our number one priority, and we fight hard for a succeful resolution of every case.
 David Reagan was born and raised in Los Gatos, California.
 He graduated from the University of Colorado, Boulder, and attended Santa Clara University Law School.
-I... view profile
+In law sch... view profile

 If you file a lawsuit and lose the case, you can appeal the decision to the next highest court, which is called the appellate court.
 Appellate lawyers often specialize in arguing appeals; that is, they specialize in arguing why the decision of the lower court was wrong (or why it was right, for the party that won).
 Appellate attorneys specialize in appeals because they understand the specific and detailed rules that must be followed.
 It is possible to lose an appeal on technicalities, even when the law is on your side.
 If you want to appeal the outcome of the trial court, or if you need to argue against another person's appeal, you should work with an appellate attorney.